 DG 1.01pr - Data Governance Committee Charter :

-Edmonds Community College's decision to establish a formal Data Governance Committee (DGC) reflects shared understanding that timely access to meaningful information is essential to the college's educational mission.
+Edmonds College's decision to establish a formal Data Governance Committee (DGC) reflects shared understanding that timely access to meaningful information is essential to the college's educational mission.
 Deriving insight from data is the heart of analytics, and the purpose of the DGC is to support student success and institutional effectiveness.

-The purpose of the Data Governance Committee is to establish the priorities and mechanisms for sharing, developing, and managing Edmonds CC data resources.
+The purpose of the Data Governance Committee is to establish the priorities and mechanisms for sharing, developing, and managing Edmonds College data resources.
 These include data itself; metrics derived from data; data storage and retrieval systems; data-delivery platforms and tools; and the many college systems and processes that support these resources.
 In fulfilling its charge, the DGC will address strategic and operational issues across four broad domains: (1) data use/reporting, (2) data quality, (3) data flow/availability, and (4) data access/security.
 The DGC will engage in activities that include providing appropriate access; resolving conflicts; developing policy; raising awareness; and educating the college about data.
 In all of these activities, the DGC will work to maximize value from the college's data and analytic resources, minimize inefficiencies, and mitigate between the necessity for data access and privacy.